 If you don’t travel for business, choosing a hotel credit card can be a difficult decision.
 It largely depends on where you travel and the size of your lodging budget.
-This is our recommendation for the best hotel credit card for non-business travelers.
+This is our recommendation for some great hotel credit card options for non-business travelers.

 Honestly, this is a tough decision (& why there are a few honorable mentions at the end of this article).
-Overall, the Starwood Preferred Guest Credit Card from American Express is the best hotel credit card for nearly any traveler.
+Overall, the Starwood Preferred Guest Credit Card from American Express is a great hotel credit card option for nearly any traveler.

 Here are a couple reasons why: